googleapis/google-cloud-cpp/google/cloud/contactcenterinsights/quickstart/README.md

 steps in detail.

-To create conversations before running the program, follow [these instructions][create-conversations].
+To create conversations before running the program, follow [this tutorial][create-conversations].
 For a sample chat conversation, you can use `gs://cloud-samples-data/ccai/chat_sample.json` as the Transcript URI.
 For a sample voice conversation, you can use `gs://cloud-samples-data/ccai/voice_6912.txt` as the Transcript URI.

 [create-conversations]: https://cloud.google.com/contact-center/insights/docs/create-analyze-conversation-ui